GenRe-Mekong/Publication-Resources/README.md

 ---

 ### 2021 paper
-This paper gives in-depth details of the project, also known as _"the first GenRe-Mekong paper"_
+This paper gives in-depth details of the project, in particular details on operations and methods, as well as impact on public health.

 __"Genetic surveillance in the Greater Mekong Subregion and South Asia to support malaria control and elimination"__